BDNIKKO/Blackjack/README.md

 2. **Double down**: Implemented the functionality for doubling down.

 ### Level 3
-1. **Split cards**: Implemented the functionality for splitting cards.
+1. **Split cards**: Implemented the functionality for splitting cards and playing two hands in unison if the initial two cards are of the same value.

 ## Extra Functionality
 1. **Improved Console Readability**: Enhanced the console output with separators and formatted messages for better readability.